leninhasda/santali-phonetic-for-chrome/README.md

 - [ ] Add support for `contenteditable` fields

 ## Development
 Just clone the repo to get started.
-There's a `Makefile` go give you some handy command. e.g. `make dep` to install dependency
+There's a `Makefile` to give you some handy commands. e.g. `make dep` to install dependency

 #### requirements
 Make sure you have `node` and `npm` installed on your machine.